medcomdk/MedCom-FHIR-Communication/docs/index.md

 This profile describes the Organization resource that **shall** be used in all MedCom FHIR Messages.
 MedComMessagingOrganization inherits from MedComCoreOrganization as it **shall** include both a SOR and EAN/GLN identifier.
 MedComMessagingOrganization **shall** be used to describe the sender and receiver organizations of all MedCom FHIR Messages.

-<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging//StructureDefinition-medcom-messaging-organization.html" target="_blank">Tab here to see the detailed description for MedComMessagingOrganization in MedComMessingMessage IG</a>

 <br>

 ### 4.3.2 MedComMessagingOrganization Rules